 The Skyline Trail

 For much of the hike, you’ll trek above the treeline.
 The trail gives birth to endless panoramas over the Canadian Rockies.
-Along the way, you’ll also stroll across three mountain passes.
-Each sheds incredible views over the range.
+Along the way, you’ll also stroll across three mountain passes, each shedding incredible views over the range.

 Wilcox Pass

 The Wilcox Pass Trail is located between Jasper and Banff.
-It’s just off of the the legendary Icefields Parkway.
-Wilcox Pass is a fantastic stop to experience the Athabasca Glacier up close & personal.
+Wilcox Pass is just off the legendary Icefields Parkway and is a fantastic stop to experience the Athabasca Glacier up close and personal.

 As Wilcox Pass begins above the 2,000-metre level, it can get quite windy along the trail.
 Be sure to dress appropriately.
 Bring along warmer windbreaking outerwear like a softshell jacket to stay toasty for the journey.